 A focal point of Devon is Exeter.
 Killerton Park Cottage has views of the Ashclyst Forest and you can walk to Killerton House where you can enjoy its luxurious gardens.
-Neatly located within close proximity of countless trails, this holiday cottage is what every walker wishes for.
+Neatly located close to countless trails, this holiday cottage is what every walker wishes for.

 North Devon is home to some luxury holiday cottages.
 The Lighthouse Keepers’ Cottage is everything that Devon stands for and lies on the isolated Foreland Point, the most northern part of Devon.
-Perched on a cliff edge, the grand cottage brings an exhilarating aesthetic and unrivalled views over the Bristol Channel.
+Perched on a cliff edge, the grand cottage brings an exhilarating aesthetic and unrivaled views over the Bristol Channel.

 The South West Coast Path is easy to join and the northern terrain is a walking haven.
 The South West Coast Path is England’s longest waymarked footpath, totaling 630 miles and the National Trail ventures through North Devon, circles the shores of Cornwall, before returning to South Devon.

 Warcleave Cottage is perfect for those wanting an escape from the city and seeking a rural retreat.
 Hidden amongst the glorious greens of wonderful woodlands, this Devonshire holiday cottage is perfect for a small family break and the River Teign flows at the bottom of the garden.

 For an enchanting escape away from the urban hustle and bustle, The Watch Tower offers a unique experience in the form of a historical holiday cottage.
-The sandy shores of South Devon welcome walkers and a brisk evening stroll on a warm evening is what every couple needs in a coastal break.
+The sandy shores of South Devon welcome walkers and a brisk evening stroll on a warm evening are what every couple needs in a coastal break.

 The area lends itself to great dog walking opportunities so we have a range of dog-friendly holiday cottages in Devon too.

 Why choose a National Trust holiday cottage in Devon?

-Holiday cottages from the Trust are ideal for couples, families or friends and you can enjoy a trip to Devon, where you can explore the thriving countryside and seek adventure on the sandy bays of two coasts.
+Holiday cottages from the Trust are ideal for couples, families or friends.
+Enjoy a trip to Devon, where you can explore the thriving countryside and seek adventure on the sandy bays.

-The proceeds from National Trust Holidays go directly back towards protecting, restoring or opening up buildings and landscapes, so you can continue to enjoy our holiday cottages over and over again.
+The proceeds from National Trust Holidays go directly back towards protecting, restoring or opening up buildings and landscapes, so you can continue to enjoy our holiday cottages.